roryp/stranglerfig/README.md

 ## Modern Java Web App Patterns

-Modern Web Apps leverage [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to manage application settings centrally.
+Combining the Strangler Pattern with the **Modern Web App (MWA) Pattern** provides a robust foundation for creating cloud-native, scalable applications.
+The MWA pattern emphasizes resilience, security, and scalability, leveraging cloud services and best practices.
+The Modern Web App pattern leverages [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to manage application settings centrally.
 This service is particularly useful when implementing the Strangler Pattern, as it supports feature toggling and the gradual rollout of new features.

-Feature Flipping enables dynamic activation and deactivation of features in Java applications.
-It allows developers to manage features without redeploying code.

-### Example using Azure App Configuration in a Spring Boot Application
+Next, lets see how to add Azure App Configration and feature flags to a typical Spring Boot application,

-To add feature flags to a Spring Boot application using Azure App Configuration, you follow these steps:
+To typically follow these steps:

 1. **Add the Dependency** to your `pom.xml`: